polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/rust-basics.md

 Index: 2

 _The goal of this article is to explain how Substrate uses Rust to achieve what it provides._
-_In doing so, explain how Substrate uses no_std and why, and what it has to do with compiling to Wasm_.
+_In doing so, it explains how Substrate uses no_std and why, and what it has to do with compiling to Wasm_.
 ## Rust basics

 As a modern programming language, Rust provides a high degree of performance, type safety and memory efficiency.
-Among other characteristics, it's a language which gives Substrate a powerful technological edge that other languages don't offer.

 The Rust compiler helps developers be confident in the code they write, making it harder to write code with memory or concurency bugs.
 This is mostly owed to its type system which solves such issues at compile time.
+Among other characteristics this section will see, it's a language which gives Substrate a powerful edge that other languages don't offer.

 Useful context:

 - [Rust book](https://doc.rust-lang.org/book/)
 - [How rustup works](https://rust-lang.github.io/rustup/concepts/index.html)
 - [Why Rust?](https://www.parity.io/blog/why-rust)

 ### Cargo and crates.io

-[**Cargo**](https://doc.rust-lang.org/cargo/guide/why-cargo-exists.html) is Rust's package management tool, also containing CLI tools for running tests, building documentation, benchmarks and more.
+[**Cargo**](https://doc.rust-lang.org/cargo/guide/why-cargo-exists.html) is Rust's package management tool.
+It comes with a [number of different types of commands](https://doc.rust-lang.org/cargo/commands/index.html) for running tests, building documentation, benchmarks and more.

 Some common patterns for using `cargo` when developing with Substrate include:

-- Generating source code documentation using `cargo doc` for any pallet or runtime.
+- Generating source code documentation using [`cargo doc`](https://doc.rust-lang.org/cargo/commands/cargo-doc.html) for any pallet or runtime.
-- Running unit tests using `cargo test` for any runtime logic.
+- Running unit tests using [`cargo test`](https://doc.rust-lang.org/cargo/commands/cargo-test.html) for any runtime logic.
-- Updating and adding project dependencies using `cargo update` and `cargo add`.
+- Managing project dependencies using [`cargo update`](https://doc.rust-lang.org/cargo/commands/cargo-update.html) and `cargo edit`.
-- Using `cargo tree` for resolving dependency issues.
+- Using [`cargo tree`](https://doc.rust-lang.org/cargo/commands/cargo-tree.html) for resolving dependency issues.
-- Using `cargo remote` to use a faster build machine.
+- Using [`cargo remote`](https://crates.io/crates/cargo-remote) to speed up compile times by using a remote machine.

+The complete list of cargo plugins can be found [here](https://crates.io/categories/development-tools::cargo-plugins).

 [**Crates.io**](https://crates.io/) is Rust's community managed package registry.
 Any Rust developer can publish their crates there for others to use in their projects.